 Essentially gaba works to calm you down.
-Low levels of GABA cause anxiety.
+Low levels of GABA cause anxiety, and your body will essentially stop producing the stuff once you start taking a benzo like xanax.
 Thus taking GABA increases the amount present in the brain, relieving anxiety.

-Ashwagandha is a plant and its roots and berries are used to make alternative medicine.
+Ashwagandha is by far my favorite “adaptogen”.
+Adaptogens are described as natural substances that help your body cope with stress and anxiety, typically used in alternative medicine practice.
 It has many uses, one of which is to calm the brain, which is needed when trying to treat anxiety.
-One study discovered that ashwagandha is as effective as certain anxiety medications1.
+One study discovered that ashwagandha is as effective as certain anxiety medications3.

 Several studies have found a link between 5-HTP and anxiety.
 Within the body 5-HTP is produced by L-tryptophan.
 It is also produced from the seeds of an African plant, Griffonia simplicifolia.
 It works to produce a calming effect in the body, thereby reducing anxiety.

-In one study of young adults dealing with romantic stress, they reported improved levels of both serotonin and brain derived neurotrophic factor after three weeks2.
+In one study of young adults dealing with romantic stress, they reported improved levels of both serotonin and brain derived neurotrophic factor after three weeks4.

-Another study found people who suffer from chronic anxiety attacks found relief by taking 200mg 5-HTP3.
+Another study found people who suffer from chronic anxiety attacks found relief by taking 200mg 5-HTP5.

 Finally a third study found 5-HTP supplements increased GABA levels and promoted increased relaxation((https://www.ncbi.nlm.nih.gov/pubmed/12559480)).

-This is also known by the common name of golden root and it has been used for centuries.
+This is my second favorite adaptogen.
+It’s also known by the common name of golden root and it has been used for centuries.
 This plant is grown at high altitudes of Asia and Europe.
 Studies have found that this plant has a adaptive effect which is linked to mood stabilization.

 CBD oil is extracted from cannabis plants, but it does not contain THC, the component that getsyou high.

 CBD effects the CB1 brain receptor and alters the signal related to serotonin.
 By increasing serotonin, one is decreasing anxiety.
-This was researched by the National Institute on Drug Abuse6.
+This was researched by the National Institute on Drug Abuse8.